Gilmore Schjeldahl: Schjeldahl Company

+Giltech and Plastic Netting Machine Company

 The weakening economy in 1967 lead to a decrease in government supported research.
-Schjeldahl resigned as Chairman of the Board and started Giltech, a company which concerned itself primarily with making bottles through the blow molding process.
+Schjeldahl resigned as chairman of the board and started Giltech, a company which concerned itself primarily with making bottles through the blow molding process.
 The Giltech Company merged with another plastics company, Rainville in 1972 to become Rainville, Inc. Eventually Rainville, Inc. merged with, and became, Universal Dynamics (UnaDyn).
 In 1970, Schjeldahl also created the Plastic Netting Machine Company.
 This company developed and produced devices for feeding and filling rigid plastic containers.
 The name of the company was changed to Sheldahl, Inc. in 1974 for ease of pronunciation and spelling.

+Cathedyne Corporation

 In 1978, Schjeldahl suffered a mild heart attack.
 During his recovery, he pondered techniques for opening up blocked arteries.
 This led to another business venture, the Cathedyne Corporation.
 Schjeldahl worked with his cardiologist on improving coronary angioplasty catheters.
 The Cathedyne Corporation was sold to Angiomedics, Inc., a subsidiary of Pfizer, in 1983.